 February 27, 2022 – 12:30 pm to 5 pm – Bus trip to DeCordova Sculpture Park and Museum

-Monika is the CEO of APTN (Aboriginal Peoples Television Network) in Winnipeg, Canada, the first Indegenous owned network in the world.
+Monika is the CEO of APTN (Aboriginal Peoples Television Network) in Winnipeg, Canada, the first Indigenous-owned network in the world.
 Monika has spent nearly 30 years in the broadcasting industry, including at the Société Radio-Canada and the National Film Board (NFB).

 March 31 to April 7, 2022 – Dakota Mace (Diné) in residency at the School of Visual Arts, co-sponsored with the BU Arts Initiative.
 Event Details TBD.

 Dakota Mace is a Diné (Navajo) photographer and textile artist who focuses on translating the language of Diné weaving history and beliefs through alternative photography techniques, weaving, beadwork, and papermaking.

 April 19, 2022, | 6 to 7 pm – Indigenous American Culinary Arts Celebration with Krysia Villon (MET 2020).